-The temporomandibular joint (TMJ) being the only mobile joint in the skull is one of the most complex structures to study, as this joint allows rotation and translation movements, this occurs due to its double articulation next to the condyle and its condylar cavity [1].
+Temporomandibular joint (TMJ) replacement is usually a last resort in the surgical treatment of end-stage joint disease.
+The prerequisite for consideration of TMJ is the failure of conservative treatment [1].
+Indications for TMJ replacement have been established by the UK.
+In this context, the TMJ, being the only mobile joint in the skull, is one of the most complex structures to study, this joint allows rotation and translation movements, this occurs due to its double joint next to the condyle and its condylar cavity [1,2].
 For all this gear to work efficiently, occlusion, articulation, musculature, ligaments, and psychological factors must be in complete harmony.
-Habits such as biting objects, straining the jaw, sleeping awkwardly, or exerting any tension that is not natural to the jaw [2,3].
+Habits such as biting objects, straining the jaw, sleeping awkwardly, or exerting any tension that is not natural to the jaw [1-3].

 In this sense, the TMJ can be affected by end-stage pathologies, such as arthritic disease, trauma, and ankylosis.
-The main debilitating symptoms result in limited mouth opening and pain.
+The main debilitating symptoms result in limited mouth opening and pain [4,5].
 The TMJ prosthesis is indicated for diseases that result in anatomical changes and aims to restore joint function with pain relief.
-Prosthetic replacement for terminal TMJ disease is gradually becoming a common procedure due to good functional results and low morbidity.
-Significant advances have been made in the design of temporomandibular joint prostheses during the last few decades, especially thanks to the use of 3D printing [4].
+Prosthetic replacement for terminal TMJ disease is gradually becoming a common procedure due to good functional results and low morbidity [6].
+Significant advances have been made in the design of temporomandibular joint prostheses during the last few decades, especially thanks to the use of 3D printing [7].